 Overview

-Jon Dubrow is co-head of McDermott’s Antitrust Mergers Focus Group and is a strategic advisor serving clients across a host of inter-related antitrust issues, including mergers and acquisitions (M&A) transactions / merger clearance, counseling and litigation.
-Jon leads the defense of mergers, acquisitions and joint ventures before the Department of Justice, the Federal Trade Commission and other international competition authorities.
-He also regularly assists third parties whose interests are adversely affected by proposed transactions.
+Jon Dubrow is the US head of McDermott’s Antitrust Group.
+For over three decades, Jon has served as a strategic advisor to clients across a host of interrelated antitrust issues, including mergers and acquisitions (M&A), counseling, and litigation.
+He leads the defense of mergers, acquisitions and joint ventures before the Department of Justice, the Federal Trade Commission and other international competition authorities.
+Jon also regularly assists customers, suppliers, and competitors whose interests are adversely affected by proposed transactions.
 Jon also is experienced in antitrust litigation.
 He provides counseling on distribution issues, contracting arrangements and a wide variety of other competition-related matters.

 Results